 Law and Entrepreneurship Clinic

-The Law and Entrepreneurship Clinic is a two-semester transactional course providing students the opportunity to work with startup businesses and entrepreneurial clients.
-Legal issues include creating and maintaining the corporate entity, providing basic legal advice on contracts, intellectual property, employer-employee matters, tax, and other issues facing the startup business.
+The Law and Entrepreneurship Clinic is a transactional course providing students the opportunity to work with startup businesses and entrepreneurial clients.
+Legal issues include creating and maintaining the corporate entity, and providing basic legal advice on contracts, intellectual property, employer-employee matters, tax, and other issues facing the startup business.
 Experienced business law and corporate attorneys provide guidance and supervision.

 Department of Justice Clinical Externship Program

-Students work in various civil units (including the Consumer Protection and Antitrust Unit) of the Wisconsin Department of Justice, at the Department of Natural Resources, 1,000 Friends of Wisconsin, or the Midwest Environmental Advocates.
+Students work in various civil units (including the Consumer Protection and Antitrust Unit) of the Wisconsin Department of Justice.
 The program offers law students a unique opportunity to gain hands-on experience in public advocacy and litigation.
 Externs practice trial, appellate and administrative law with some of the state's most well-respected litigators, working on matters of statewide importance.

 The Judicial Internship Program places students with trial and appellate judges throughout Wisconsin, including placements with the Wisconsin Supreme Court and the federal district courts for the Eastern and Western Districts of Wisconsin.
 Student work varies but always emphasizes research and writing.